 Saipan, Northern Mariana Islands

 This secluded island is the ideal destination for historians, marine lovers and hikers alike, with plenty to do and discover on the island.
-Saipan is the largest of the Northern Mariana Islands, which are located just north of Guam in the Pacific Ocean and, like Guam, are part of the US Commonwealth.
-Whether it’s diving with turtles and reef sharks in the coral-filled Grotto, exploring the World War 2 battlefields or hiking through the island’s best trails, Saipan is the perfect place to get away from it all.
+Saipan is the largest of the Northern Mariana Islands, which are located just north of Guam in the Pacific Ocean.
+Whether it’s diving with turtles and reef sharks in the coral-filled Grotto, exploring the World War II battlefields or hiking through the island’s best trails, Saipan is an adventure just waiting to happen.

 Rangitoto Ki Te Tonga / D’Urville Island, New Zealand